EthWorks/ENSBuilder/README.md

 # ENSBuilder

 ENSBuilder lets you set up your own ENS instance for testing.

-Works with [ethers.js](https://github.com/ethers-io/ethers.js/) and [web3js](https://github.com/web3js/).
+Works best with [ethers.js](https://github.com/ethers-io/ethers.js/) and can be used with [web3js](https://github.com/ethereum/web3.js/y) (see [Using with Web3](#using-with-web3) section below).

 ## Basic usage